mobxjs/mobx/refguide/api.md

 ### reactiveComponent(component)

-`reactiveComponent` turns a ReactJS component into a reactive one and is provided through the separate (and minimal) `mobservable-react` package.
+`reactiveComponent` turns a ReactJS component into a reactive one and is provided through the separate (and minimal) `mobx-react` package.
 Making a component reactive means that it will automatically observe any reactive data it uses.

 It is quite similar to `@connect` as found in several flux libraries, yet there are two important differences.